 Findings from the field test survey indicated that there is opportunity for improvement in providing access to science curriculum to students with the most significant cognitive disabilities.
 With increased opportunities to learn science content and engage in scientific practices, it is anticipated that students will be better able to demonstrate science academic skills, such as using data to answer questions and identifying cause-and-effect relationships.
 Finally, ongoing research and development initiatives need to focus on text and content complexity of testlet items to better align with students' knowledge and skills of science content and to improve user experience.

-As the DLM Science Consortium develops a learning map model for science, the findings described here will help inform potential revisions and additions made to the EEs and linkage-level statements for science during the second phase of project development.
+The findings described here will help inform potential revisions and additions made to the EEs and linkage-level statements for future development work on the learning map models for science.